pratty010/Boxes/Try Hack Me/Medium/Looking Glass/Write_Up.md

 ```
 2. We get in and read the root flag.
 Yipee.

 3. I leave you with a thought - Is it actually the end?
+But completed the [series](https://tryhackme.com/hacktivities?tab=practice&page=1&free=all&order=most-popular&difficulty=all&type=all), I will shut off now.

 ## BROWNIE POINTS